How to Calculate PSAT Score: 3-Step Score Calculator

 Raw Math Score

-As I mentioned above, Math is divided into two subsections: No Calculator and Calculator.
-This means you’ll receive two raw Math scores that'll be subsequently combined to give you a total raw Math score.
-The maximum number of points you can earn is 17 on Math No Calculator and 31 on Math Calculator.
-Altogether, then, you can earn up to 48 points on Math.
+As I mentioned above, Math is also divided into two modules.
+This means you’ll see two raw Math scores that'll be subsequently combined to give you a total raw Math score.
+The maximum number of points you can earn on the Math section of PSAT Practice Test #1 is 54 points.

-To calculate your raw Math score, tally your correct answers on the No Calculator and Calculator subsections.
-So if I were to miss 5 points on No Calculator and 8 on Calculator, my raw Math scores would be 12 and 23, respectively:
+To calculate your raw Math score, tally your correct answers for both modules.
+So if I were to miss 5 questions on Module 1 and 7 questions on Module 2, my raw Math score would be 42: 54 (total questions) - 5 (Module 1) - 7 (Module 2) = 42 raw Math score.

 Then, combine these two scores to get your total raw Math score: